 There are more than 30 pathogens that can cause an STI.
 These can be anything from;

-– a bacterium such as Treponema pallidum that causes syphilis in humans, Neisseria gonorrhoeae which causes gonorrhea, and Chlamydia trachomatis that causes chlamydia.
+– a bacterium like syphilis in humans, gonorrhea, and chlamydia.

 – a virus such as human immunodeficiency virus (HIV), hepatitis B virus (HBV), herpes simplex virus (HSV), and human papillomavirus (HPV)

-– a parasite such as Trichomonas vaginalis, whose presence on the genitourinary mucosa determines urogenital trichomoniasis.
+– a parasite like Trichomonas vaginalis, whose presence on the genitourinary mucosa determines urogenital trichomoniasis.

 The most frequent STI from bacterial origin